Reading Time: 12 minutes

 How can I make journaling a habit?

-Start small by writing for just a few minutes each day at the same time.
-Gradually increase your writing time as it becomes easier.
+Begin by writing for just a few minutes each day at the same time, and then gradually extend your writing sessions as it becomes more natural.

 Can journaling help with emotional healing?